dnsimple/dnsimple-developer/content/v2/registrar.markdown

 `extended_attributes` | `hash` | **Required** for TLDs that require [extended attributes](/v2/tlds/#extended-attributes).

 <note>
 The `registrant_id` can be obtained via the [contacts endpoint](/v2/contacts) and will be the registered contact for this domain.
-It is named differently due to the domain registration context technically allowing a registrant, technical, and administrative contact.
-The API currently does not support multiple registrant types, but it may be supported in the future.
 </note>

 ##### Example